Skip to content

 Nitrate-Nitrite in Connecticut Drinking Water

-Nitrate-Nitrite has been detected in water systems serving 11,086 ZIP codes nationwide.
+Nitrate-Nitrite has been detected in 85 Connecticut ZIP codes, above a limit or health guideline in 24.
 Here is what you need to know about nitrate-nitrite in your drinking water and how it may affect your household.

 What Is Nitrate-Nitrite?